Nucala (Mepolizumab)

 Primary Uses

-Nucala treats severe eosinophilic asthma in people over 12 years old, chronic rhinosinusitis with nasal polyps in adults 18 and over, eosinophilic granulomatosis with polyangiitis (EGPA) in adults, and chronic obstructive pulmonary disease (COPD) with raised eosinophils in adults.
+Nucala is primarily used to treat severe eosinophilic asthma, chronic rhinosinusitis with nasal polyps, eosinophilic granulomatosis with polyangiitis (EGPA), and chronic obstructive pulmonary disease (COPD) with elevated eosinophils.

 How It Works